Transportation Economic Trends

 Contribution of Transportation to the Economy:

-This page features the use of transportation by non-transportation industries.
-Non-transportation industries rely on transportation to produce goods and services.
+This page features the use of transportation by non-transportation industries and sectors.
+Non-transportation industries and sectors rely on transportation to produce goods and services.

 U.S. Department of Transportation, Bureau of Transportation Statistics, Transportation Economic Trends, available at www.bts.gov/product/transportation-economic-trends.